-This post is about two neighboring environments, the one by Marc Allardon, who really is an outsider and who is the main character in this note, the other is Thierry Ehrmann, a business man, who, in a specific way, is highly involved in the world of modern art.
+This post is about two neighboring art environments, the one by Marc Allardon, who really is an outsider and who is the main character in this note, the other by Thierry Ehrmann, a business man, who in a specific way is highly involved in the world of modern art.

 Life and works of Marc Allardon

 Marc Allardon (b.
-1961), who runs a dry cleaning enterprise, in 1991 came to live in the small village of Saint-Romain au Mont d'Or, near the city of Lyon, France.
-He had no artistic or creative aspirations, until in 1999 his neighbor on the other side of the street, transformed his property into a Demeure du Chaos (an abode of chaos), a project inspired by what he sees as the chaos in the world after 9-11.
+1961), who runs a dry cleaning enterprise, in 1991 settled in the small village of Saint-Romain au Mont d'Or, near the city of Lyon, France.
+He had no artistic or creative aspirations, until in 1999 his neighbor on the other side of the street transformed his property into a Demeure du Chaos (an abode of chaos), a project inspired by what he sees as the chaos in the world after 9-11.

 Marc Allardon got inspired to mirror this development by transforming his house and garden into a demonstration of happiness, a Maison d'Eden, a house of paradise.

 He has painted the fence in bright colors, constructed a big snake, a tower of Babylon, a Dudu, a statue of Maria and on the roof of the house he put (not ten but thirteen) "commandments" such as "Tolerance", "Utopia" and "Hope".

 the snake (also from the former website)

 The mayor and the council of he village were not amused by these two initiatives and by judicial means they are trying to get rid of the constructions and decorations.